Research integrity: ALLEA code – European Code of Conduct for Research Integrity

 • Collaborative working

-• Publication and dissemination
+• Reviewing and assessment

-Attention is given to the responsibilities of all stakeholders.
-The code also offers examples of bad research practices (fraud: fabrication, falsification and plagiarism) as well as an non-exhaustive list of what are called "other unacceptable practices" and how to deal with these violations.
+The code also offers examples of violations of research integrity; misconduct such as fabrication, falsification and plagiarism, violations of good research practice that distort the research record or damage the integrity of the research process or of researchers.
+The ALLEA-code also gives a non-exhaustive list of what are called "other unacceptable practices" and how to deal with these violations.

 Beyond the ALLEA code